isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 A critical appraisal and evaluation of Lim’s artistic merits with particular reference to four works that are mounted and for sale at the Moments by Lim Tze Peng solo exhibition at the Takashimaya Department Store in 1995.

 * Wee, C. F. (2011, October 29).
-Pioneer’s artistic journey.
-The Straits Times.
-Retrieved from Factiva.
+[Pioneer’s artistic journey](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20111029-1.2.112.1).
+The Straits Times, p.
+2. Retrieved from NewspaperSG.

 Advertises Lim’s 2011 solo exhibition, entitled Old and New, which as its name implies, charts and scrutinizes the development and maturation of Lim’s artistic career and aesthetics, including his relatively recent sustained ventures into a reinvented Chinese calligraphic tradition.